Skriv ut Lukk vindu

 Refresher course:

-In week 33 a two-days refresher course in linear algebra is offered.
+A digital refresher course in linear algebra is offered prior to the start of studies.
 In this course, central concepts and methods from previous linear algebra courses will be repeated.
-Experiences from previous years are that students who participate in this refresher course benefit greatly from this in SMN6190 Linear Algebra II.
+Experiences from previous years are that students who participate in this refresher course benefit greatly from this in the course Linear Algebra II.

 All teaching on this program takes place in English.